Guerrilla war in the Baltic states: In Latvia

 In Latvia, preparations for partisan operations began during the German occupation, but the leaders of these nationalist units were arrested by Nazi authorities.
 Longer-lived resistance units began to form at the end of the war, composed of former Latvian Legion soldiers and civilians.
-On 8 September 1944 in Riga, the leadership of the Latvian Central Council adopted the Declaration on the restoration of the State of Latvia.
+On 8 September 1944 in Riga, the leadership of the Latvian Central Council adopted the Declaration on the Restoration of the State of Latvia.
 It was intended to restore de facto independence to the Latvian republic.
 In addition it was hoped international supporters would take advantage of the interval between changeovers of the occupying powers.
 The Declaration prescribed that the Satversme, the Constitution of Latvia, was the fundamental law of the restored Republic of Latvia, and provided for the re-establishment of a Cabinet of Ministers that would organise the restoration of the independence of Latvia.

-Some of the most prominent LCC accomplishments were related to its military branch – the General Jānis Kurelis Group (the so-called kurelieši) with the Lieutenant Roberts Rubenis Battalion, which carried out armed resistance against Waffen SS forces and was envisioned as a new pro-Latvian independence army, but was decimated the SS and SD in November 1944, with many servicemen executed or sent to the Stutthof concentration camp.
+Some of the most prominent LCC accomplishments were related to its military branch – the General Jānis Kurelis Group (the so-called kurelieši) with the Lieutenant Roberts Rubenis Battalion, which carried out armed resistance against Waffen SS forces and was envisioned as a new pro-Latvian independence army, but was decimated by the SS and SD in November 1944, with many servicemen executed or sent to the Stutthof concentration camp.
 The survivors joined various resistance groups.

 The number of active combatants peaked between 10,000 and 15,000, while the total number of resistance fighters was as high as 40,000.
-One author gives a figure of up to 12,000 grouped in 700 bands during the 1945–55 decade, but definitive figures are unavailable.
+One author gives a figure of up to 12,000 grouped in 700 bands during the 1945–1955 decade, but definitive figures are unavailable.
 Over time, the partisans replaced their German weapons with Soviet makes.
 The Central Command of Latvian resistance organizations maintained an office on Matīsa Street in Riga until 1947.
 In some 3,000 raids, the partisans inflicted damage on uniformed military personnel, party cadres (particularly in rural areas), buildings, and ammunition depots.
-The Communist authorities reported 1,562 Soviet personnel killed and 560 wounded during the entire resistance period.
+The communist authorities reported 1,562 Soviet personnel killed and 560 wounded during the entire resistance period.